 (c) Verify that the individual(s) specified in 10 CFR 26.4(a)(5) (i.e., security personnel) has at least 4 days off in each successive (i.e., nonrolling) 15-day period, except under the provisions of a waiver, unplanned security system outage, or increased threat condition.
 The 15-day period is not a requirement for the length of a shift schedule; it is a fixed calculation period.
 Additionally, security personnel may remain on work hours associated with operating units even though a unit may be in an outage.

-During the first 60 days of an unplanned security system outage or increased threat condition, the individuals specified in 10 CFR 26.4(a)(5) (i.e., security personnel) need not meet any requirements for minimum days off.
+During the first 60 days of an unplanned security system outage or increased threat condition, the individuals specified in 10 CFR 26.4(a)(5) (i.e., security personnel) need not meet any requirements for minimum days off, or maximum average work hours.

-5. uring the first 60 days of a planned security system outage, verify that the individual(s) specified in 10 CFR 26.4(a)(5) (i.e., security personnel) has at least 4 days off in each successive (i.e., nonrolling) 15-day period, except under the provisions of a waiver, unplanned security system outage, or increased threat condition.
+5. For work periods during the first 60 days of a planned security system outage, verify that the individual(s) specified in 10 CFR 26.4(a)(5) (i.e., security personnel) has at least 4 days off in each successive (i.e., nonrolling) 15-day period, except under the provisions of a waiver, unplanned security system outage, or increased threat condition.

-During the first 60 days of an unplanned security system outage or increased threat condition, the individuals specified in 10 CFR 26.4(a)(5) (i.e., security personnel) need not meet any requirements for minimum days off.
+During the first 60 days of an unplanned security system outage or increased threat condition, the individuals specified in 10 CFR 26.4(a)(5) (i.e., security personnel) need not meet any requirements for minimum days off or maximum average work hours.

 Verify that, if an outage extends beyond 60 days, any covered individual who works outage hours after the first 60 days of the unit outage, security system outage, or increased threat condition did not work more than 48 hours for a nonoverlapping 7-day period for each 7-day increment that the individual works on outage hours past the first 60 days.
 This allowance is not subject to a waiver.